-As the writer of a put option, you must be prepared for potentially substantial losses if the market value of the underlying falls below the strike price you have to pay the seller.
+As the writer of a put option, you must be prepared for potentially substantial loss-What risks do you 45 face as the seller es if the market value of the underlying falls below the strike price you have to pay (writer) of a put the seller.
 Your potential loss corresponds to the difference between these two values.

-As the writer of an American-style put option with physical settlement, you are obliged to accept the underlying assets at the strike price if the buyer exercises the option, even though it may be difficult or impossible to sell the assets and may well entail substantial losses.
+As the writer of an American-style put option with physical settlement, you are 46 obliged to accept the underlying assets at the strike price if the buyer exercises the option, even though it may be difficult or impossible to sell the assets and may well entail substantial losses.

-CAUTION Your potential losses can be far greater than the value of any underlying assets you may have lodged as collateral (margin cover).
+CAUTION Your potential losses can be far greater than the value of any underlying assets you 47 may have lodged as collateral (margin cover).
 You could in a worst case lose your entire capital invested.